 Next on BCD's Cyprus itinerary is Chrysorrogiatissa Monastery; it's name means “Our Lady of the Golden Pomegranate".
 The use of the syllables “issa” means “our lady of.”
 Throughout Cyprus, there are a host of places that are named for female saints.
-Panagia Chrysorrogiatissa is a place of special significance; along with Kykkos, it is one of the three Cypriot Orthodox sanctuaries believed to possess an icon of the Virgin Mary painted by St. Luke.
+Panagia Chrysorrogiatissa is a place of special significance.
+Along with Kykkos, it is one of the three Cypriot Orthodox sanctuaries believed to possess an icon of the Virgin Mary painted by St. Luke.

 In Chrysorrogiatissa’s founding legend, Ignatius discovered an icon depicting Mary, who then appeared to him, instructing that a monastery be built in her honor.
 The icon today is wrapped in gauze and kept in a special casket at the monastery.
-The church here was surprisingly small and the twilight-like lighting from its crystal chandeliers lent an air of mystery to the abundance of religious imagery displayed on every surface.

 Climbing marble steps, I entered a courtyard enclosed by whitewashed walls, with green potted plants clustered in twos and threes in doorways and niches.
 Visiting in the late afternoon, we were the only guests and not a soul was in sight.

 I timidly made my way out into an expansive cobble-stoned plaza, the floor of which was adorned with a mosaic of a double-headed bird, gripping a sword and scepter in its talons.
 Past a bubbling fountain, at the far end of the terrace, benches beckoned.
 I sank into one, awed by the magnificent view beyond the pines to the lush valley below.
-My initial feeling of being an intruder gave way to a contented sense of peace, and I closed my eyes and enjoyed the warmth of the sun.
+My initial feeling of being an intruder gave way to a contented sense of peace.
+I closed my eyes and enjoyed the warmth of the sun.

 Cyprus Itinerary - Visit to Ecclesiastical Museum in Geriskipou